The Scoop On Intermittent Fasting

 What about fasting for Ramadan?

 During Ramadan, Muslims engage in fasting as an opportunity to focus on improving one’s character and changing behaviors and developing healthy habits.
-It is important to note that in these circumstances fasting is not practiced for weight loss, but is seen as an opportunity to focus on developing healthy habits while practicing their faith.
+It is important to note that in these circumstances fasting is used as an opportunity to focus on developing healthy habits while practicing their faith.

 Speak to your doctor before fasting to ensure you are safe as there are concerns, particularly if you are elderly, ill, taking certain medications, have a history of an eating disorder, have diabetes or are pregnant or breastfeeding.